ustaxcourt/ef-cms/docsify/terraform.md

 ## DAWSON's Terraform

-We try to split our infrastructure up into smaller terraform deployments.
-The following directories are were we use terraform:
+We try to split our infrastructure up into smaller Terraform deployments.
+The following directories are where we use Terraform:

 - `/web-api/terraform/` (Terraform for the API, Dynamo, Backend, etc)
 - `/web-client/terraform/` (For the UI, CloudFront, etc)